Manojgangula20/cold-email-generator/README.md

 ![img.png](imgs/architecture.png)

 ## Set-up
 1. To get started we first need to get an API_KEY from here: https://console.groq.com/keys.
-Inside `app/.env` update the value of `GROQ_API_KEY` with the API_KEY you created.
+Inside `app/.env` update the value of `GROQ_API_KEY` with the API_KEY you created. create .env folder in app, add GROQ_API_KEY into it.

-2. To get started, first install the dependencies using:
+3. To get started, first install the dependencies using:
     ```commandline
      pip install -r requirements.txt
     ```

-3. Run the streamlit app:
+4. Run the streamlit app:
    ```commandline
    streamlit run app/main.py
    ```